 - have an understanding of duality and its relevance in designing solution algorithms

-- be familiar with the techniques of sensitivity analysis
+- be familiar with the techniques of post-optimality analysis

 - be familiar with running AMPL with common solvers such as MINOS and cplex.

 20 lectures, 1 tutorials

 One formal 2 hour written examination with 4 compulsory questions [75%].
 Mini-project [25%].

 - Modelling with linear programming, integer programming and piece-wise linear programming problems.

 - The Simplex Method: the basic simplex algorithm, artificial variables and the two-phase method, and the dual simplex algorithm.

 - Elementary post-optimality analysis: changing model parameters; adding and removing variables and constraints; changing cost coefficients and resources.

 - Duality: the definition and properties of the dual problem of a general optimization problem; derivation of the dual problems of linear programming problems; properties of the primal-dual pair; KKT conditions.